 Besides the fact that we’re seeing at least one new Marvel movie a year, there’s still another obvious problem that may lead to fatigue: other companies.
 DC comics has its own brand of movies, which are made alongside plenty of indie comics that get big screen treatments.
 DC alone has made thirty-six films in the last sixty-three years.
 Its numbers are not that bad, but when you combine them with Marvels numbers that’s eighty-five superhero films in seventy years.
 Now sure Stan Lee was only referring to Marvel films, but the average non-comic-reading person doesn’t know that Spider-Man and Green Lantern are not made by the same people.
 To them, it’s just a bunch of superhero movies every year, and not all of them are very good, which could in turn put a sour taste in their mouths considering how much movie tickets cost today.
 Seeing two or three mediocre to bad superhero movies could ruin any future interests.
 Bond films are much less frequent and are usually good or great, so people are going to be understandably excited for them when they do come out.

+Despite what I’ve said, as a comic book fan, I love that we can see so many different comics turn into films.
+It’s something I never really thought would happen, and now that it has I don’t really want it to stop; however, as with anything it will have its time in the spotlight and then slowly fade away.
+Superheroes and their movies will always be around, I just don’t think they will always be as prominent as they are now.
 Women 100mg viagra online and kids shouldn’t utilize this solution as it is highly restricted for multiple consumptions.
 A quick and certain way to change companies behaviour is to change the information they have to report each quarter. unica-web.com cialis without prescriptions The reasons might be any, the levitra fast shipping solution lies in the use of anabolic-androgenic steroids.
 When these buy viagra india pills don’t work then it gives the male enhancement surgeries are a option to this, but these surgeries are not sponsored by renowned medical institutes for enhancement purpose.

 You can watch the full interview below: